shaan1991/exam-room-docs/docs/temasys-sdk-for-android.md

 ---
-title: SKYLINK SDK FOR ANDROID
+title: Getting Started Guide for the Android
 date: 2020-05-20
 slug: skylink-sdk-for-android